jahzielv/newpost/README.md

 ```

+#### `--draft`

+Adding the `--draft` flag to any of the above commands will create a draft file instead of a post file.
+This means that the file will be created in the `/_drafts` directory instead of the `/_posts` directory.
+Additionally, the file will be called `post_name.md` instead of `today-in-ISO8601-post_name.md`.
+Files in the `/drafts` folder are ignored by Jekyll/GitHub Pages, so you can commit them, but they won't be public.
+Once you're done crafting the Next Great Blog Entry™️, use the `undraft` command to move your draft to the big leagues (`/posts`)!

 ### Other commands 🖍

 -   `--help` shows a help message with a quick breakdown of what `newpost` does!
 -   `--version` shows the currently installed version
+-   `undraft post_name` moves the post with filename `post_name.md` to the `/_posts` directory.
+If you don't have a `/_posts`, it creates it for you.
 -   `clean` removes any config data that has been written to package.json

 ## Dev stuff 👨‍💻👩‍💻